Recent ‘ARK: Survival Evolved’ Updates Hit Xbox One, New Crafting Skill Plus Lots Of Bug Fixes And More

 The Sabertooth received an all new in-game model and some tweaks.
 It can now harvest more hide and pelt, making it the preferred beast to do so in the game.
 The developers also reduced the amount of fall damage it takes.

 To help make the Sabertooth the superior pelt and hide harvester, the Dire Wolf took a 15 percent reduction in the amount of the two it harvests.
-It is still better than all of the other carnivores in the game, but is now second to the big cat.
+It is still better than all of the other carnivores in the game but is now second to the big cat.

 Hope you guys like the new kitty!
 Comes with superior hide and pelt gathering, and reduced fall damage. ???? pic.twitter.com/ARxuwKqSRa